The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in Oregon, US

 Offers Telehealth

-Shane Rogosin is a Hematologist and an Oncologist in Oregon City, Oregon.
+Shane Rogosin is a Hematologist and an Oncologist practicing medicine in Oregon City, Oregon.
 Dr. Rogosin is rated as an Advanced provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-His top areas of expertise are Gallbladder Adenocarcinoma, Lung Cancer, Pleuropulmonary Blastoma, Small Cell Lung Cancer (SCLC), and Bone Marrow Aspiration.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Gallbladder Adenocarcinoma, Lung Cancer, Pleuropulmonary Blastoma, Small Cell Lung Cancer (SCLC), and Bone Marrow Aspiration.
 Dr. Rogosin is currently accepting new patients.

 Advanced in Monoclonal Gammopathy of Undetermined Significance (MGUS)